nokia1280/batdongsan-web-scraper/README.md

 How to use:
 - Install Node.js if not.
-- Download and extract the zip file.
+- Download and extract files
 - Run the bat. file